sukh-j-14/SCT_ML_4/README.md

 ---

-**Note**: This model is trained on a specific dataset and may require retraining or fine-tuning for different use cases or environments.
+**Note**: This model is trained on this specific dataset and may require retraining or fine-tuning for different use cases or environments.